 - A backstory through Milwaukee’s rich baseball history and Bud Selig’s childhood baseball experiences to put his later quest of returning baseball back to Milwaukee into proper context

 - The rise and fall of the Milwaukee Braves which led to Selig’s new ownership group (Teams Inc. – later Milwaukee Brewers Inc.) fighting first to keep the Braves in town, then doing everything possible to acquire a new franchise

-- Covers the brief history of the Seattle Pilots, from their expansion into major league baseball through financial ruin and bankruptcy court
+- Covers Seattle’s similar baseball history, the brief takeoff and crash landing of the Seattle Pilots – from their inception through financial ruin and bankruptcy court

-- Details the mad scramble to relocate a team with just one week before season
+- Details the mad scramble to relocate a baseball franchise with just one week before season